The Food Standards Agency will be what is known as the ‘Controller’ of the personal data provided to us.

 Why we need it

-We need to collect this information for the purpose of administration in terms of contact details for business in respect to information dissemination on either novel foods or GM and policy.
+We need to collect this data for the purpose of administration in terms of contact details for businesses in respect to information dissemination on either novel foods or GM and policy.

 Failure to provide the information could result in delays in correspondence reaching you in a timely manner.